 The Best 13 Castles in the Rhine River

 The only Rhine river castle that has never been destroyed or damaged.
-This castle is a typical medieval masterpiece with interesting interior rooms such as wine cellar, gothic hall, chapel, horse stable and bedchambers.
+This castle is a typical medieval masterpiece with interesting interior rooms such as a wine cellar, gothic hall, chapel, horse stable, and bedchambers.
 It is located just above the small town of Braubach.

 The largest and the most interesting castle ruin to visit.
-Tourists are amazed from the labyrinth of trenches and tunnels which can be visited.
-Entering the museum in the castle, which is located in the former chapel is a must.
+Tourists are amazed by the labyrinth of trenches and tunnels which can be visited.
+Entering the museum in the castle, which is located in the former chapel, is a must.
 You can have a great meal in the restaurant near the castle, as well.

 3. Rheinstein Castle